What is Digital Wellness?

 Likewise, try and allocate one time of the day ONLY for using social media and learn to be comfortable with that time.

 ACTION: Set a specific time of the day to check emails or social media and other digital tasks.

 ii) Turn off Notifications and Clean Accounts

-Avoiding what you can call ‘notification insanity’ is a powerful way to improve your wellbeing.
+Avoiding what you can call ‘notification insanity’ is a powerful way to improve your well-being.

-It is becoming a popular trend by online companies to try and give you what are known as ‘push’ messages (notifications).
+It is becoming a popular trend by online companies to try and give you what is known as ‘push’ messages (notifications).
 These are messages that are automatically sent to your message box on your computer or on your phone.

 ACTION: Turn off notifications that you do not need (almost all of them).
 If you are ever asked if you want auto-notifications just say no!
-Also consider removing any friends you do not need on social media accounts to reduce unnecessary digital clutter.
+Also, consider removing any friends you do not need on social media accounts to reduce unnecessary digital clutter.

 iii) Use Non-Digital techniques